Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Introduction

 \subsection{Respiratory motion management in MR-guided radiotherapy}

-Machine learning can benefit external beam radiotherapy at various steps within the clinical workflow, ranging from supporting the optimal treatment plan selection, improving dose planning and radiation delivery, to helping assess patient response to the therapy session \cite{huynh2020artificial}.
-Respiratory motion forecasting during treatment is a critical application that can enhance therapeutic irradiation precision and patient outcome.
-Indeed, the beam may partially miss the moving target (e.g., the lung or pancreas tumor) and negatively affect surrounding healthy tissue instead, due to the intrinsic latency of the treatment system.
-Specifically, rotation, deformation, and translation of the tumor and surrounding organs at risks induced by breathing can cause geometric and dosimetric errors.
-Chest tumor motion is primarily periodic, with a range in the cranio-caudal direction sometimes exceeding 5cm \cite{sarudis2017systematic}.
+Machine learning can benefit external beam radiotherapy at several stages of the clinical workflow, ranging from optimal treatment plan selection and dose planning to radiation delivery and assessment of patient response to therapy \cite{huynh2020artificial}.
+Among these steps, respiratory motion forecasting during treatment is a critical application that can enhance therapeutic irradiation precision and patient outcomes.
+Indeed, the beam may partially miss the moving target (e.g., a lung or pancreatic tumor) and negatively affect surrounding healthy tissue instead, due to intrinsic treatment-system latency.
+Specifically, rotations, deformations, and translations of the tumor and surrounding \glspl{OAR} induced by breathing can cause geometrical and dosimetric errors.
+Thoracic and upper-abdominal tumor motion is primarily periodic, with a range in the cranio-caudal direction sometimes exceeding 5cm \cite{sarudis2017systematic}.
 Nonetheless, it is influenced by phase shifts and local variations in frequency and amplitude.
-Amplitude shifts refer to sudden and occasional variations in the average position of the organs, while the term "drift" describes more gradual changes occurring during a single treatment session.
-As an example, baseline intrafractional drifts of 1.65 $\pm$ 5.95 mm, 1.50 $\pm$ 2.54 mm, and 0.45 $\pm$ 2.23 mm (mean $\pm$ standard deviation) have been observed in the \gls{SI}, anterior-posterior, and left-right directions, respectively, in \cite{takao2016intrafractional}.
-Moreover, general posture changes due to patient relaxation as time elapses or minor positional adjustments on the treatment bed also add to the variability in chest motion records.
+Amplitude shifts refer to sudden, occasional variations in the average position of the organs, while the term "drift" describes more gradual changes occurring during a single treatment session.
+For example, baseline intrafractional drifts of 1.65 $\pm$ 5.95 mm, 1.50 $\pm$ 2.54 mm, and 0.45 $\pm$ 2.23 mm (mean $\pm$ standard deviation) have been observed in the \gls{SI}, \gls{AP}, and left--right directions, respectively \cite{takao2016intrafractional}.
+Moreover, general posture changes due to patient relaxation over time or minor positional adjustments on the treatment bed also contribute to variability in motion records.
 Each radiotherapy treatment system has a specific characteristic time delay, but "for most radiation treatments, the latency will be more than 100ms, and can be up to two seconds" \cite{verma2010survey}.